three-cubed/prettypay-demo/prettypay/README.md

 # Prettypay
 <br>
 Prettypay is a web development tool.
-It is a simple simulated payment processing system used with EJS pages.
+It is a simple simulated payment processing system used with javascript and EJS pages.
 It is designed to be included within the parent directory.
 <br><br>

 ## To use
-First, the Prettypay directory must be cloned and placed in the root file that you wish to use it in.<br>
+First, the Prettypay directory must be cloned and placed in the parent file that you wish to use it in.<br>

-On index.js (or whatever you have named the server), you must include the lines:<br />
+In index.js (or whatever you have named the server), you must include the lines:<br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`const prettypayRouter = require('./prettypay/routes/routes');`<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`const prettypayRouter = require('./prettypay/routes/routes')`<br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`app.use('/prettypay', prettypayRouter);`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`app.use('/prettypay', prettypayRouter)`

-On the appropriate EJS page, you must include:<br />
+On the appropriate EJS page, on which you wish to be able to fire the payment processor, you must include:<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`<%- include('../prettypay/views/view.ejs')%>`<br />

 You may then use all the Prettypay functions on any javascript page linked to the EJS page.